-If you feel that you are ‘not guilty’ of the offence, we will guide you through the various defences you may have in defending a charge of possess prohibited drug.
+If you feel that you are ‘not guilty’ of the offence, we will guide you through the various defences you may have in defending a charge of possessing prohibited drug.

 Plead not guilty: